This post and its photos may contain affiliate links, view our disclosure policy.

 1. Nature Scavenger Hunt for Kids

-One of my favorite scavenger hunt ideas is to go on a nature scavenger hunt.
+One of my favorite scavenger hunt ideas is to go on a nature walk scavenger hunt.

-I love this idea because it’s perfect for toddlers, preschoolers, and even younger elementary-age children.
+I love this fun nature scavenger hunt because it’s perfect for toddlers, preschoolers, and even younger elementary-age children.

 - Modify this printable to fit your scene or area